 Bison or Buffalo?

-Bison is the scientific term for this mammal, but they're also called buffalo.
+Bison is the scientific term for this mammal, but many people also call them buffalo.
 Which is correct?
 Technically, the word "buffalo" just refers to African and Asian buffalo, whereas the North American bison is related only to the European bison.
 But the name buffalo has been used for so long that you'll see it as a common alternative.

 Bison is the scientific term for this mammal, but they're also called buffalo.

-To people in the U.S., bison have long been an emblem representing the country's frontier roots, gracing the U.S. Department of the Interior seal, the National Park Service Arrowhead logo, and at one time, the back of the United States' five-cent coin, the nickel.
+To people in the USA, bison have long been an emblem representing the country's frontier roots, gracing the U.S. Department of the Interior seal, the National Park Service Arrowhead logo, and at one time, the back of the USA's five-cent coin, the nickel.
 The unofficial anthem of the West, "Home On the Range," begins with the line, "Oh, give me a home where the buffalo roam."
-Plus, many U.S. cities and sports teams also bear the buffalo name.
+Plus, many U.S. cities and sports teams also reference buffalo or bison in their names.

 Where You Can See Bison